 Under current law, nonprofits can advocate on policy issues relevant to their missions without engaging in partisanship.
 Volunteers and staff can individually engage in partisan political activity as long as they are not representing their nonprofit organizations or using organizational resources.

-Weakening or repealing the Johnson Amendment would give a pass to 501(c)(3) organizations that break current law by soliciting tax-deductible donations for candidates, endorsing candidates publicly or siding with one political party, or diverting resources from mission to politics.
+Weakening or repealing the Johnson Amendment would allow 501(c)(3) organizations to solicit tax-deductible donations for candidates, endorse candidates publicly or side with one political party, or divert resources from mission to politics.
 For the first time, donors who support political activity by nonprofits would receive a tax break.
 Proposed Congressional and executive actions would interfere with the IRS' discretion to determine violations and enforce the law.

 Rather than repealing the Johnson Amendment entirely, several of the Congressional bills would make exceptions for speech [but not expenditures] or for churches [rather than all 501(c)(3) organizations].
-Although such exceptions would be more limited in scope, they make the law more ambiguous and complicated.
+Although such exceptions would be more limited in scope, they ae based on several myths and make the law more ambiguous and complicated.

 The IRS could request additional reporting in order to determine whether an nonprofit's political communications are "regular and customary" and whether their expenses are "de minimis."
 Additional reporting would particularly affect churches and houses of worship because they are currently exempt from filing Form 990 series annual information returns with the IRS.
 Because using charitable funds for political purposes would still be illegal under most state laws, this change could increase enforcement actions against charities by state charities regulators.